chuvalab/Xenium_IMC_OVA/README.md

 The deposited files include the Xenium cell-feature matrix, cell metadata, transcript coordinates, cell-boundary files and the IMC raw MCD file.

 ## System requirements

-The analysis was performed using Python and R. The main tested software versions were:

-## System requirements